Generic name: voriconazole (intravenous route) [ vor-i-KON-a-zole ]

-This medicine may cause some people to have changes in vision, such as blurred vision and seeing bright spots or wavy lines.
-Make sure you know how you react to this medicine before you drive (especially at night), use machines, or do anything else that could be dangerous if you cannot see well.
+This medicine may cause some people to have changes in vision, including blurred vision and seeing bright spots or wavy lines.
+Do not drive (especially at night) or do anything else that could be dangerous until you know how this medicine affects you.

 Check with your doctor right away if you or your child have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-This medicine may cause a serious type of allergic reaction called infusion reaction.
+This medicine may cause a serious type of allergic reaction, called an infusion reaction.
 This can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you or your child have a fever, chills, flushing, itching or skin rash, shortness of breath, sweating, trouble breathing, lightheadedness, fainting, or chest tightness within a few hours after you receive it.
+Tell your doctor or nurse right away if you or your child have a fever, chills, flushing, itching or skin rash, sweating, trouble breathing, lightheadedness, fainting, or chest tightness within a few hours after you receive it.

 This medicine may make your skin more sensitive to sunlight.
 Use sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.